jupyterhub/mybinder.org-deploy/docs/source/deployment/k3s.md

 ### Node setup on OVH

-We have [OpenTofu] configuration for deploying a new instance on OVH.
+We have [OpenTofu](http://opentofu.org) configuration for deploying a new registry on OVH.
+The cheapest way to deploy a node on OVH is via [VPS](https://www.ovhcloud.com/en/vps/).
+A VPS-6 (24 core, 92GB RAM) with backups and an extra disk costs $90/month, whereas a _smaller_ b3-64 (16 core, 64GB) costs over $300.

-Because we deploy harbor ourselves, this as 3 components:
+Because we deploy harbor ourselves in the helm chart, tofu needs to be split in steps.

 Steps:

-1. create ssh key in `secrets/${cluster_name}.key` (see below for commands)
+1. setup k3s on the VM (steps below)
 2. create a secret file like `secrets/ovh-creds.sh` with credentials for the OVH API
 3. create an s3 bucket for terraform state in the OVH project
 4. create an s3 user with access to the bucket